msillano/IoTwebUI/README22.md

 - Informational pop-ups with new icons will keep you updated on the status of each property of a device, without missing a single detail.
 - A drop-down menu with configuration information and dynamic options will give you quick access to everything you need.
 - Voice commands and Voice navigation between the various pages.
-- And if you want to customize even more, unleash your creativity with icons, colors, and informational pop-ups to meet your needs.
+- If you want to customize even more, unleash your creativity with icons, colors, and informational pop-ups to meet your needs.
 - All texts are grouped in a single file, simplifying translations and customizations.
 -
 #### Data: safe and always at hand